-Students who do not have the above will only be accepted on to the course in exceptional circumstances..
+Students who do not have the above will only be accepted on to the course in exceptional circumstances.

-Language A: language and literature is a popular course, introduced into groups 1 and 2 to provide greater choice and with a particular focus on developing an understanding of the constructed nature of meanings generated by language.
-Students study a wide range of literary and non-literary texts in a variety of media.
-By examining communicative acts across literary form and textual type alongside appropriate secondary readings, students will investigate the nature of language itself and the ways in which it shapes and is influenced by identity and culture.
-Approaches to study in the course are meant to be wide ranging and can include literary theory, sociolinguistics, media studies and critical discourse analysis among others.
+For Language A: language and literature, students study a wide range of both literary texts, for example novels, poetry or drama, and non-literary texts, for example advertisements, film or travel writing.
+By examining how authors communicate across different literary forms and non-literary text types, students will investigate how language and visual features are used to influence a reader, as well as how our own interpretations are influenced by aspects such as identity or culture.
+Approaches to study in the course are wide ranging and can include literary theory, sociolinguistics, media studies and critical discourse analysis, among others.

-DISTINCTION BETWEEN SLAND HL
+DISTINCTION BETWEEN SL AND HL